Yutaka Kanayama, Ph.D.

 which an automobile cannot embody.

 1999-2012: After retiring from the Naval Postgraduate School, Dr. Kanayama constructed a custom-made sonar-based wheeled vehicle Swan.
 He incrementally installed Atomic Motions on the Swan robot, and also incrementally formulated Symmetric Geometry in this period.
 The Java language implemented the Atomic Motions.
-The Swan robot was fully functional during the 13-year period.
-Dr. Kanayama worked alone for more than 20,000 hours to install and invent Atomic Motions and other novel motions.
+The Swan robot was fully functional during the 13 years.
+Dr. Kanayama worked alone to install and invent Atomic Motions and other novel motions.
 MotionLab’s YouTube channel uploaded more than 60 video demonstrations of the Swan robot: https://www.youtube.com/user/motionlabLLC/videos.

 August 2016 – January 2017: Dr. Kanayama constructed the Science Robot Mac app, a software simulator for vehicle motions. https://itunes.apple.com/us/app/science-robot/id1172024774?mt=12